 Wake up on the grumpy side of the bed?
 It’s only natural that the bad karma emanating from your very fingertips will be transmitted through the keyboard and into the chat forum you just logged into.

 Feel like your 147 I.Q. entitles you to feel superior?
-Well, that superiority complex is likely to make it more than a little difficult getting want you want out of a virtual partnership.
+Well, that superiority complex is likely to make it more than a little difficult getting what you to want out of a virtual partnership.

 Truth is, picking the right “social engagement style” is one of the first things to consider when entering the world of commercial social media.
 And it’s one of the last.
 And should be considered at plenty of middle points, too.